mrange/benchmarksgame/src/mandelbrot/README.md

 | C++ (reference)   | 22s   | -20x    |
 | C++ (AVX)         | 790ms | 1.4x    |

-So we are using floats and AVX so we expect the speedup to be around 4x compared to `mandelbrot_6` but when running the tests we only get around 40% performance improvement.
+We are using floats and AVX so we expect the speedup to be around 4x compared to `mandelbrot_6` but when running the tests we only get around 40% performance improvement.
 Disappointing.

 Let's check the generated assembly code to see if anything interesting can be seen.